Email hosting for law firms: shared inboxes for intake, billing, and case teams

 Questions worth answering.

-Common questions about using SHIPMAIL for law firm email.
+Common questions about using Shipmail for law firm email.

-- Is SHIPMAIL secure enough for law firm email?
+- Is Shipmail secure enough for law firm email?

-- SHIPMAIL encrypts email in transit and offers optional encryption at rest with user-held keys.
+- Shipmail encrypts email in transit and offers optional encryption at rest with user-held keys.
 It uses the same security standards as Google Workspace and Microsoft 365.
 For firms requiring full end-to-end encryption, Proton Mail Business is a better fit.

 Internal links